socomsystems/documentation/admin_manual/maintenance/package_upgrade.rst

 Upgrading across skipped releases
 ---------------------------------

-It is best to update your Nextcloud installation with every new point release, and to never skip any major releases.
-While this requirement is being worked on, for the moment If you have skipped any major releases you can bring your Nextcloud current with these steps:
+It is best to update your cyfrSpaces installation with every new point release, and to never skip any major releases.
+While this requirement is being worked on, for the moment If you have skipped any major releases you can bring your cyfrSpaces current with these steps:

 If you are using a Snap package: sudo snap refresh nextcloud